Show All Answers

 The City will charge a fee of $997.05 per Advanced Life Support (ALS) transport, $888.15 per Basic Life Support (BLS) transport, $20.67 per mile traveled to the hospital.

 The City of Surprise has contracted with an independent EMS transport billing company to manage fee recovery.
 The company, AMB is required to adhere to stringent rules concerning patient confidentiality, professionalism, and courtesy in the administration of the EMS transport billing program.
 All patients, residents and non-residents will also be billed for balances due accordingly.

 The EMS billing company (AMB) has customer service representatives to address billing and insurance questions through a toll-free number.
 The number to call with questions is 844.889.7701.
-If you are not satisfied, you may contact the Fire-Medical Department at 623.222.5054.
-You can also email the Fire-Medical Department with questions / concerns at email@example.com
+If you have any questions or concerns, you may contact the Fire-Medical Department at 623.222.5005.
+You can also email the Fire-Medical Department with questions / concerns at firstname.lastname@example.org

 Owners who cannot produce proof of a current rabies vaccination must quarantine their animal at their expense with Maricopa County Animal Care and Control Services, (MCACCS), or a quarantine-approved veterinary hospital.

 Owners may confine their animal at their home with the consent of, and in a manner prescribed by, an Animal Control Officer, provided they can show proof of the following within 24 hours.